snarles/computing/tutorial/part2_ec2_python.md

 Get the Public IP of the master node, e.g. 54.149.69.218.
 You can use the command `hostname` to do this.

-Then point your browser to
+Back at home, point your browser to
 ```
 http://54.149.69.218:8888
 ```

+You will see the IPython notebook directory list.

 ### Compute Pi!

+You are now looking at IPython notebook in your browser.
 Create a new notebook and enter the following lines.
 These are copied from spark-1.2.0/examples/src/main/python.

 ```